-Below are details of our programme of Society outings for 2018.
+Below are details of our programme of Society outings for 2020.
 Non-members are warmly welcomed for £3 extra on the price of each outing.

 The departure point for outings is Uplyme Village Hall, Lyme Road, Uplyme, Lyme Regis, DT7 3UY (unless otherwise specified).
 Pickup in Axminster can be arranged – ask when booking.

 Directions: the Village Hall is in Uplyme on the B3165 between Hunters Lodge and Lyme Regis.
 Driving from Hunters Lodge, the hall is on the right after the mini roundabout and the filling station.
 There is parking in front of or behind the hall.

-For more details please call chairman Robin Britton on 01297 442794 or speak to the person responsible for bookings, who can advise if there are still spaces on limited-seat trips.
+For more details please call chairman Robin Britton on 01297 631850 or speak to the person responsible for bookings, who can advise if there are still spaces on limited-seat trips.